-A measurement interval of 2 minutes has been chosen.
-During the whole measurement campaign at Hohenpeißenberg, only 16 days were affected from power breakdowns due to construction work at the site and an IP server issue/software conflict in the beginning of the campaign.
-This represents about 3% downtime during the whole campaign.
+A measurement interval of 2 min was chosen.
+During the whole measurement campaign at Hohenpeißenberg, only 16 d were affected by power breakdowns due to construction work at the site and an IP server issue/software conflict in the beginning of the campaign.
+This represents about 3 % downtime during the whole campaign.
 For the performance evaluation all measurement data of the whole intercomparison campaign were considered.
-Only measurements with a standard deviation error of 10 DU within five consecutive measurements have been removed since such a large change in TOC within such a short time interval can only be expected due to instrument malfunction, or cloud movement or very high SZA.
+Only measurements with a standard deviation error of 10 DU within five consecutive measurements were removed since such a large change in TOC within such a short time interval can only be expected due to instrument malfunction, cloud movement or very high SZA.